Senior Year Timeline

 - Complete NCAA paperwork if planning on playing sports in college eligibilitycenter.org

 - Application deadline for some medical programs (nursing, dental hygiene, PT, etc.).
-In addition, some selective colleges have January 1st Applications due Jan.
-1st must be in to the RHS Guidance Office by
+In addition, some selective colleges have January 1st deadlines.
+Please note counselors will not be in school over the holiday break.

 - VSAC Scholarship booklets available in the guidance office